dbandstra/zigutils/README.md

 Like the FileInStream from std, but also implements `Seekable`.

 ### LoadTga
 Load a TGA image from a source `InStream`.
 So far supports loading 16, 24 and 32 bit images, compressed or uncompressed.
-Not supported yet: colormapped images.
+Not supported yet: greyscale and colormapped images.

 ### InflateInStream
 Decompresses data from a source `InStream`, using an `Inflater`.
 Implements `InStream`.